 7) Use each school’s net price calculator to see what your family’s net price will be for all the schools your student is interested in.

-8) Make sure your student applies to several “financial safety” schools, where you know you can afford the tuition based on the school’s net price calculator.
+8) Make sure your student’s list of colleges is “financially balanced,” and includes schools with tuition you know you can afford based on the school’s net price calculator.

 9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which max out at $31,000.
 This should limit their debt to a manageable amount after they graduate.

-10) As much as you’d like to be able to pay for more, DON’T co-sign on a student loan, DON’T take out a Parent Plus loan, DON’T take out a home equity loan, and DON’T touch your retirement savings.
+10) As much as you’d like to be able to pay for more, KNOW THE RISKS of co-signing a student loan, KNOW THE RISKS of taking out a Parent Plus loan, KNOW THE RISKS of taking out a home equity loan, and DON’T touch your retirement savings.

-If you’ve read this far and you don’t want to be like one of those parents behind the comments above, consider looking at purchasing our Merit Scholarship Toolkit.
+If you’ve read this far and you don’t want to be like one of those parents behind the comments above, consider looking at purchasing our College Data Spreadsheet (click to see a sample) which helps organize all the data you need to do a thorough college search.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE